angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 Although tokens used only as type specifiers are removed when converted to JavaScript, all tokens used for dependency injection are needed at runtime.
 These effectively change `constructor(@Optional() other: OtherComponent)` to `constructor(@Optional() @Inject(OtherComponent) other)`.
-The token is now in a value position, and causes the tree shaker to keep the reference.
+The token is now in a value position, which causes the tree-shaker to keep the reference.

-HELPFUL: For all services, a library should use [tree-shakable providers](guide/di/dependency-injection#providing-dependency), providing dependencies at the root level rather than in components or modules.
+HELPFUL: Libraries should use [tree-shakable providers](guide/di/dependency-injection#providing-dependency) for all services, providing dependencies at the root level rather than in components or modules.

 ## Using lightweight injection tokens

 The lightweight injection token design pattern consists of using a small abstract class as an injection token, and providing the actual implementation at a later stage.
 The abstract class is retained, not tree-shaken, but it is small and has no material impact on the application size.

-The following example shows how this works for the `LibHeaderComponent`.
+The following example shows how this works for the `LibHeaderComponent`:

 <docs-code language="typescript" language="[[1],[6],[17]]">
 abstract class LibHeaderToken {}